Feeling sick? Check your symptoms here.

 If you received a positive COVID-19 result but are asymptomatic, the isolation period starts from the day after the COVID-19 test was taken.
 After isolation, it is recommended everyone continue to wear a mask indoors and outdoors to reduce spread of the virus.

-The Virginia Department of Health (VDH) has adopted the following recommendations of the Centers for Disease Control and Prevention (CDC) as relates to booster eligibility.
+The Virginia Department of Health (VDH) has adopted the recommendations of the Centers for Disease Control and Prevention (CDC) as relates to booster eligibility.

 Viruses constantly change through mutation.
 A variant has one or more mutations that sets it apart from other variants in circulation.
 Variants are expected.
 The more the COVID-19 virus circulates, the greater the chances that new mutations or variants can develop.
 A variant of the virus that causes COVID-19 is considered to be concerning when it increases the risk to human health.
 The risk to human health could be because a variant may be able to:

 - Escape the immune protection provided by available COVID-19 vaccines or by natural infection with the virus that causes COVID-19.